 Since 2017, the program has expanded beyond artists based in France and the United States to include projects by artists from Africa, the Caribbean, and the Middle East performing in the United States, as long as their work is co-produced by French cultural institutions.
 In this age of global mobility, the goal is to support artists with varied backgrounds and influences, in order to promote a multiplicity of voices and foster a rich intercultural dialogue.

-Through its annual application call, projects are evaluated by an independent committee, and since its creation, FACE Contemporary Theater has distributed $3.2 million to 300 projects that reflect the cultural and artistic diversity of the French and American contemporary scenes.
+Since its creation, FACE Contemporary Theater has distributed $3.2 million to 300 projects that reflect the cultural and artistic diversity of the French and American contemporary scenes.

 Note: French or France-based artists interested in exploratory residency in the United States can check the residency program developed by Villa Albertine here.

-THE CALL FOR APPLICATIONS IS NOW CLOSED.
+THE 2023 CALL FOR APPLICATIONS IS NOW CLOSED.

 Nicole Birmann Bloom